Xiaoxi-Liu/fast_SCOPER/README.md

 # fast_SCOPER
-A blade-combined propeller reconstruction method based on preconditioned nonlinear conjugate gradient method
+A blade-combined propeller reconstruction method based on CG